Skip to content

 The URL contains these elements:

-• BSR_DOMAIN is the DNS name for the server hosting the BSR.
-This is the public BSR server at buf.build unless you're on the Pro or Enterprise plan, in which case it's your private BSR server's custom domain.
+• BSR_INSTANCE is the DNS name for the server hosting the BSR.
+This is the public BSR instance at buf.build unless you're on the Pro or Enterprise plan, in which case it's your private BSR instance's custom domain.

 • OWNER is either a user or organization within the BSR ecosystem.